ajay2java/VBA_BillConciergeProgram/README.md

  ii.
 Certain Provider charges that appear more often than they are supposed to. (day range varies from provider to provider - code refers to a key with the specific cases)

  iii.
-Charges from a certain provider that don&#39;t appear for a while (e.g., after 2 or more months)
+Certain provider charges that don&#39;t appear for a while (e.g., after 2 or more months)

  iv.
 Certain Provider charge amounts that are out of range from the referred excel sheet with the bill key.